Student Services

 Student Wellness

-The mission of student wellness is to foster the well-being of mind, body, and spirit for all our students.
-Through Student Wellness, students have access to our on-campus Student Wellness, Health, and Counseling centers for any health needs students may experience at CUW.
-Student Wellness is the place to start when looking for mental health and wellness support for students.
+The mission of Student Wellness is to foster the well-being of mind, body, and spirit for all our students.
+Through Student Wellness, students may access on-campus Wellness, Health, and Counseling services, as well as intake and triage support and student success coordination, to address a variety of physical, mental, and emotional health needs.
+Student Wellness serves as the primary point of entry for students seeking mental health and wellness support at CUW, including initial assessment, care coordination, referrals, and ongoing student success support as appropriate.

-The Student Health Center (SHC) is a convenient, efficient, confidential and affordable health care clinic right on campus, located in the Student Life corridor.
+The Student Health Center (SHC) is a convenient, efficient, confidential and affordable health care clinic right on campus, located in Albrecht.
 Staffed by nurses, nurse practitioners and physician assistants, the SHC strives to work in partnership with students to meet student's health care needs while on campus.

 We offer many services, including: